A proposal is a written offer to solve a technical problem

 where you wish to give special emphasis to a division,

-use a double line across the top of the table, under
+a double line across the top of the table, under the title.

-the title.
-Usually a single line should be drawn across
+Usually a single line should be drawn across the bottom

-the bottom of the table.
-The sides may be boxed or left
+of the table.
+The sides may be boxed or left open, as

-open, as seems most pleasing.
-But we will add this:
+seems most pleasing.
+But we will add this: in case of

-in case of doubt as to whether a ruling should be used
+doubt as to whether a ruling should be used at any given

-at any given point in the table, leave it out.
-More
+point in the table, leave it out.
+More harm will probably

 A heading should be written for each column, with the